ahandsomeChineseboy/inet/tutorials/queueing/doc/Labeler.rst

 =======

-In this step, packets are produced periodically by an active packet source (ActivePacketSource).
-The packets are consumed by two passive packet sinks (PassivePacketSinks).
-The single source is connected to the two sinks using a classifier (LabelClassifier).
+In this step, packets are produced periodically by an active packet source (:ned:`ActivePacketSource`).
+The packets are consumed by two passive packet sinks (:ned:`PassivePacketSinks`).
+The single source is connected to the two sinks using a classifier (:ned:`LabelClassifier`).
 The classifier forwards packets alternately to one or the other sink based on the packet's label.
 The label is attached by a PacketLabeler based on the packet length.